Ayeeti/CMU-Graphics-Projects/README.md

 Unfortunately, the graphics package was updated and some of my larger projects no longer work due to this.

 ## **Visual Selection Sort**
-In this project I chose to demostate Selection Sort visually.
+In this project, I chose to demonstrate Selection Sort visually.
 I was inspired by [xSortLab](https://math.hws.edu/eck/js/sorting/xSortLab.html) and decided to add my own flair to the overall experience.
 The best way to get an idea of what I created is by trying it out [here!](https://academy.cs.cmu.edu/sharing/cyanSquirrel2663).

 ## **Super Set**
 This project is an updated version of the game SET with various features including hints, difficulty settings, and multiple themes.
-Unfortunately a demo for this project is not avaliable, but I have linked photos of the project.
+Unfortunately, a demo for this project is unavailable, but I have linked photos of the project.

 ### Original Set Rules
 - A group of 3/4 cards is considered a set.